Cardiff: Notable people

 Cardiff is also well known for its musicians.
 Ivor Novello inspired the Ivor Novello Awards.
 Idloes Owen, founder of the Welsh National Opera, lived in Llandaff.
 Dame Shirley Bassey was born and raised in Cardiff.
 Charlotte Church is famous as a crossover classical/pop singer.
 Shakin' Stevens was one of the top-selling male artists in the UK during the 1980s.
 Tigertailz, a popular glam metal act in the 1980s, also hailed from Cardiff.
 A number of Cardiff-based bands, such as Catatonia and Super Furry Animals, were popular in the 1990s.
+Drum and bass artist Mr. Traumatik, born and raised in Cardiff, gained popularity in the 2010s.